knoester-it/knoesterit-nl/content/nl/post/iac/index.md

 Using a DevOps style tool with source control when a change is required, one 'simply' opens up the Pull Request to a repository, goes through the review process, and then the changes will eventually be applied.

 This results in:
-- Configuration consistency (same code for non-prop and prod)
+- Configuration consistency (same code for non-prop and prod);
-- Infrastructure is reproducible (you can use same code for different workloads)
+- Infrastructure is reproducible (you can use same code for different workloads);
-- Scalability (adding additional services 1 or 10 makes no difference)
+- Scalability (adding additional services 1 or 10 makes no difference);
-- Easy to maintain and review
+- Easy to maintain and review;
-- Accountability (you can view who made changes and ask why)
+- Accountability (you can view who made changes and ask why);
-- Speed
+- Speed;
 - IaC is your single point of truth.

 ### Challenges
 - You need coders, if you don’t have this knowledge you need to learn to code;
 - This requires more knowledge of the engineers about the (cloud) infrastructure, services and way of working.

 ## Whats next?
 In the next post(s) we will be discus deployment tools like: